smikhalevski/roqueform/README.md

 The plugin would synchronize the field value with the value of an input element.

-If you have a set of radio buttons, or checkboxes that update a single field, call [`Field.ref`](https://smikhalevski.github.io/roqueform/interfaces/plugin_uncontrolled.UncontrolledMixin.html#ref) multiple times providing each element.
-For example, let's use `uncontrolledPlugin` to manage an array of animal species:
+If you have a set of radio buttons or checkboxes that update a single field, call [`Field.ref`](https://smikhalevski.github.io/roqueform/interfaces/plugin_uncontrolled.UncontrolledMixin.html#ref) multiple times providing each element.
+For example, let's use `uncontrolledPlugin` to manage an array of animal
+species:

 ```html
 <input type="checkbox" value="Elephant" />